Entr0pyGh0st/PCR_optimisation/README.md

 instance.DOE_current_design() will override temp file work enabled by instance.ANALYTICS_mode()

+the "cycles" needs to be an Int64 for .RUN() but a float64 for other functions.
+In some instances changing the dtypes back to Int64 works but after regular use in other functions it stops working.

 # Future features:

-let Data Visualisation functions use external data.

-statistical testing for interactions

-more designs: Fractional, PB, BB
+more designs:  PB, BB

-more plots: DOE mean, stdev, scatter and interaction plots ,residual by row, residual by predicted, Q-Q
+more plots: interaction plots , Q-Q

 # How to use: